canonical/vanilla-framework/docs/en/patterns/aside.md

 # Aside

-An aside can be used to display a contextual menu within a page.
+An aside can be used to display a contextual menu within a page, such as a table of contents.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/aside/"
     class="js-example">